How to take NUEDEXTA

-Take NUEDEXTA exactly as your doctor prescribes it in order to see results.
+Take NUEDEXTA exactly as your doctor prescribes in order to see results.

 This dose introduces NUEDEXTA to your body.

-on day eight, increase your dose to two capsules per day—one in the morning, one in the evening, 12 hours apart.
+Starting Week 2 on day eight, increase your dose to TWO CAPSULES per day—one in the morning, one in the evening, 12 hours apart.